ferdous-alam/Autonomous-Manufacturing-Robot/CognitiveUnit/Brain_PRM-TAPRL/README.md

-## Brain for AMSPnC: PRM-TAPRL algorithm
+## Brain for AMSPnC: TAPRL algorithm
-Probabilistic reward modeling using temporal abstractions in reinforcement learning (PRM-TAPRL) is implemented on the AMSPnC machine.
+TAPRL is implemented on the AMSPnC machine.
 Each reward value is collected from a 3D printed PnC artifact.

 ## Details:
 1. Run policy for 24 timesteps --> 24 3D printed artifacts